 The value part of the raise operation consists of the signature reference followed by the exception value.

 Exceptions are specified as types.
-Therefore the exception value may either be derived from a template or be the value resulting from an expression (which of course can be an explicit value).
+Therefore the exception value may either be derived from a template conforming to the template(value) restriction or be the value resulting from an expression (which of course can be an explicit value).
 The optional type field in the value specification to the raise operation shall be used in cases where it is necessary to avoid any ambiguity of the type of the value being sent.

 Exceptions to one or more call operations may be sent to one, several or all peer entities connected to the addressed port.
 This can be specified in the same manner as described in clause 22.2.1.
 This means, the argument of the to clause of a raise operation is for unicast exceptions the address of one receiving entity, for multicast exceptions a list of addresses of a set of receivers and for broadcast exceptions the all component keywords.